grafana/grafana-operator/docs/docs/alerting/notification-policies.md

 In case `spec.allowCrossNamespaceImport` is enabled, matching routes will be fetched from all namespaces.
 Otherwise only routes from the same namespace as the `GrafanaNotificationPolicy` will be discovered.

-All discovered routes will then get set on the `spec.route.routes[]` of the `GrafanaNotificationPolicy`.
+The discovered routes are then used when applying the notification policy.

 {{% alert title="Note" color="secondary" %}}
 The `spec.route.routes` and `spec.route.routeSelector` fields are mutually exclusive.